Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Conclusions

 \section{Conclusions}

-This survey reviewed the field of story generation, explaining its development and current methods.
-It started by explaining basic story elements and early techniques, which mostly involved manually created rules.
-We looked at the datasets and evaluation metrics used to judge the quality of the stories.
-The discussion pointed out the need for better metrics to assess complex tasks like story generation accurately.
+This survey reviewed the field of \gls{vsg}, explaining its development and current methods.
+It started by explaining basic story elements, datasets and evaluation metrics used to judge the quality of the stories.
+The discussion pointed out the need for better metrics to assess complex tasks like \gls{vsg} accurately.
 The document also covered related areas like image and video captioning and \gls{vqa}, discussing how improvements in these fields have helped enhance \gls{vsg}.

-The survey also looked at the latest developments in \gls{vsg} and discussed various models that use deep learning.
-It started with basic models using simple encoder-decoder setups and went on to more advanced systems that use transformers.
-Each model was described with a focus on how they handle issues like making the story coherent, keeping it relevant to the context, and combining detailed visual and textual information.
+The discussion then moved on to the evolution of \gls{vsg} methods, starting with early approaches that used \glspl{cnn} and \glspl{rnn} to methods based on \glspl{llm} and hypergraphs.
+Additionally, we examined emerging real-world applications that demonstrate the practical potential of these technologies in domains such as automotive systems and location-aware storytelling.

 Despite the advances, challenges remain for \gls{vsg}.
 In the following subsections, we discuss some of the key challenges and opportunities in the field that could guide future research directions.
 We start with the ones that are more concrete and could influence the field in the short term and end with the ones that are more abstract and could potentially influence the field in the long term.